People especially at risk

 People with disabilities and medical conditions

-If a member of staff or student has a disability or health condition that affects their ability to carry out their work or studies safely, it will be necessary for you to review their work/study activities with them and make reasonable adjustments.
+If an employee or student has a disability or health condition that affects their ability to carry out their work or studies safely, it will be necessary for you to review their work/study activities with them and make reasonable adjustments.

-You should pay particular attention to staff who may be at increased risk due to existing health conditions.
-For example, asthma, breathing difficulties, hearing damage or hearing loss and dermatitis.
-For electromagnetic fields staff at increased risk are those with active and passive medical devices.
+You should pay particular attention to those who may be at increased risk due to existing health conditions, such as asthma, breathing difficulties, hearing damage or hearing loss and dermatitis.
+For electromagnetic fields, those with active and passive medical devices are considered high-risk.

 Older people